CanOfBees/policy-modifier/README.md

     └── xacml-policy-without-embargo.xml
 ```

 **policy-updater-test.php**: this is a simple PHP script that calls the apppropriate pieces to generate a sample document in `tests/output`.
+This script updates the users and datastreams (DSIDs) in the XACML policy document.

-**output**: a temporary holding place for test output.
+**output/**: a temporary holding place for test output.
 Files written here haven't been tracked by git.

-**resources**: a holding place for sample XACML documents.
+**resources/**: a holding place for sample XACML documents.
 One of the samples includes an embargo while the other doesn't.

 #### usage ####
 1. cd to `policy-modifier/tests`